Image classification is the archetypal

 While GANs are powerful generative models, GAN training

 suffers from instability.
-The WGAN is a milestone as it makes
+The WGAN model is a milestone that makes

 great progress towards stable training.
 Recently Gulrajani et al.